Jewel025/-On-Chain-Tournament-Prize-Vault--Gaming---eSports-/README.md

 2. Create a tournament using `create-tournament`
 3. Players register using `register-player`
 4. Community members can stake tokens
+5. External sponsors can contribute to prize pools via `sponsor-tournament`
-5. Owner declares winner and prizes are distributed automatically
+6. Owner declares winner and prizes are distributed automatically
-6. Owner can cancel tournaments if needed and refund stakes
+7. Owner can cancel tournaments if needed and refund stakes

 ## Development